Hardikb09/System_design/README.md

 - https://github.com/donnemartin/system-design-primer
 - [System Design by InterviewCamp](https://www.systemdesign.org)

-Would love if you can add more!
+Would love if you can add more :)